Migrate to Exadata Database

 This solution demonstrates how an Amazon Elastic File System file share can serve as a landing zone for RMAN backups, simplifying the database migration process.

-The architecture diagram below illustrates the workflow, where the source is an Oracle AI Database running on Linux or Oracle Exadata Database, and the target is an Oracle Exadata Database Service created in the Oracle Database@AWS environment.
-The EFS share is set up and used both on the on-premises systems and within the Oracle Exadata Infrastructure in the Oracle Database@AWS.This screenshot shows the architecture diagram.
+The architecture diagram below illustrates the workflow, where the source is an Oracle Database running on Linux or Oracle Exadata Database, and the target is an Oracle Exadata Database Service created in the Oracle AI Database@AWS environment.
+The EFS share is set up and used both on-premises hosts mounting the EFS file system over VPN/Direct Connect and within the Oracle Exadata Infrastructure in the Oracle AI Database@AWS.This screenshot shows the architecture diagram.

-• Source database running on compatible Oracle AI Database such as Exadata Database, RAC or database instance.
+• Source database running on compatible Oracle Database such as Exadata Database, RAC or a single-instance database.

-• Target Exadata Database as part of Oracle Database@AWS.
+• Target Exadata Database as part of Oracle AI Database@AWS.

-• Network connectivity and routes established between the On-Prem and AWS region.
+• Network connectivity and routes established between the on-premises and AWS region.

 1. Setting Up Amazon Elastic File System